The Preparatory School Curriculum

 Languages

-Students receive one session a week of Spanish teaching from Years 1–7.
-At Year 8 students are introduced to French and Japanese.
-These classes are taken by specialist teachers.
-All students receive tuition in basic Te Reo Māori from their classroom teacher. -
+Students receive Spanish teaching from Year 1–7.
+In Year 8, students are introduced to French and Japanese through specialist teaching.
+All students also receive basic Te Reo Māori tuition from their classroom teacher. -

 The Arts

-Students attend specialist lessons for Visual Art, Dance and Drama, and Music.
-Where possible the content and context of these lessons are integrated into classroom inquiry units.
-These classes are taken by specialist teachers.
-In alternate years all Year 7–8 students take part in a school production. -
+Students attend specialist lessons in Visual Art, Dance and Drama, and Music.
+Where possible, these lessons connect with classroom inquiry units.
+In alternate years, all Year 7–8 students take part in a school production. -

 Health and Physical Education

-The aim of Physical Education (PE) is to provide a range of experiences which will assist in the development of long-term, self-sufficient physical well-being, thereby fostering self-esteem, mental awareness and social well-being.
-Students attend one session a week with a specialist PE teacher; this is followed up by a lesson with the classroom teacher. -
+Physical Education supports long-term physical well-being, self-esteem, social development, and mental awareness.
+Students attend one session each week with a specialist PE teacher, followed by a classroom-based lesson with their teacher. -

 Technology

-Students in Years 7–8 attend one session a week of Materials Technology.
-Students also attend two semesters of Food Technology lessons during their time in Years 7–8. -
+Year 7–8 students attend weekly Materials Technology lessons and complete two semesters of Food Technology during their time in these year levels. -

 Science

-Science is integrated into inquiry learning throughout the school year.
-Some topics however are treated as stand-alone Science units to cover the depth of teaching and learning required at higher levels.
-The Preparatory School science lab is used for regular practical science from Years 6–8.
+Science is integrated into inquiry learning throughout the year, with some stand-alone units taught to provide greater depth.
+The Preparatory School science laboratory is used for regular practical science from Year 6–8.

 Student e-portfolios play a crucial role in recording and reporting learning achievements.
 For students in Years 1–7, we use the See-Saw program to store portfolios, allowing easy sharing of current work examples with parents and family.
 As students progress through the school, they gain ownership over the chosen samples.
 By Year 8, students share their learning via OneNote.